-Philadelphia holds an important place in American history, but its attractions extend far beyond Independence Hall and the Liberty Bell.
-There are countless things to do in the City of Brotherly Love: Tour the Eastern State Penitentiary, get an eyeful of iconic masterpieces at renowned museums like the Philadelphia Museum of Art, browse unique shops and get your hands on some of the best cheesesteak sandwiches in the country.
+This city holds an important place in American history, but must-see Philadelphia attractions extend far beyond the National Constitution Center and the Liberty Bell.
+There are countless things to do in Philadelphia: tour Eastern State Penitentiary, get an eyeful of iconic masterpieces at renowned museums like the Philadelphia Museum of Art, browse unique shops and get your hands on some of the best Philly cheesesteak in Philadelphia–and the world.
 Whether you’re a newcomer or a lifelong local, check off these essentials.

 Best things to do in Philadelphia